gerekper/ganjaking/wp-content/plugins/eventON/__README.txt

 How to update eventON: http://docs.myeventon.com/documentations/update-eventon/

 == Changelog ==
+= 4.4.1 (2023-7-10) =
+ADDED: ability to hide images for releates events from event edit page
+FIXED: schedule view responsive styles
+FIXED: happening now styles
+FIXED: include any posts not working with event post type validation
+FIXED: universal time format not working on eventcard
+FIXED: monthly repeat day of the week not saving correct
+FIXED: new endpoint ajax call loading other content and breaking the calendar
+FIXED: legacy lightbox close button DOM type to span
+FIXED: lightbox event progress bar timer not working
+FIXED: lightbox events opened from organizer does not load map
+FIXED: organizer events on lightbox not running event progress timer
+FIXED: search not working with apostrophe
+FIXED: utilized wp_send_json() in ajax results

 = 4.4 (2023-6-9) =
 ADDED: location and organizer term ID on term edit page form
 ADDED: endpoint based ajax call method to speed up ajax requests